dsplce-co/supabase-plus/README.md

 `supabase-plus` (`sbp`) is a batteries-included command-line utility that extends the official Supabase CLI with additional project management capabilities

-_Disclamer: this project has no affiliation with the official Supabase project or trademark._
+_Disclaimer: this project has no affiliation with the official Supabase project or trademark._

 ![Demo](./assets/overview-demo.gif)